 - Write your proposal so as to convince the committee that your proposal should be funded.
-Make clear connections between your proposal and strategic plans, state standards, or courses of study.
 Typically, the committee does not grant funds for video cameras, digital cameras, computer software, or technology equipment.
 However, exceptions have been made for extremely well-written, unique, and creative proposals.

 - Proofread your proposal and have someone else proofread it.